Wednesday, April 16, 2014

 Email Reply: Why did I say with history?
 From http://www.aocs.org/Membership/FreeCover.cfm?itemnumber=18591

-See paragraph starting with "While consumers tend to view" and the one after it under "Going natural has its own challenges" To be clear, I side with the first of the two paragraphs.
+See the paragraph starting with "While consumers tend to view" and the one after it under "Going natural has its own challenges" To be clear, I side with the first of the two paragraphs.

 Peer-reviewed evidence-based science is used to re-evaluate cosmetic ingredients and levels used in cosmetics as needed, with continuing research.